 5.58.
-A dose constraint should be defined for a research reactor to ensure that the effective dose to any member of the critical group the representative person is unlikely to exceed any relevant dose limit, with account taken of cumulative releases from all sources and practices under control.
+A dose constraint should be defined for a research reactor to ensure that the effective dose to any member of the critical group is unlikely to exceed any relevant dose limit, with account taken of cumulative releases from all sources and practices under control.